Supervised by: Resident Director, College Preparation Program (CPP)

 Represent and uphold the values of the Northwestern community and the College Preparation Program in all circumstances

-As TA for EducationUSA Academy, provide classroom support to faculty
+As TA for one IN FOCUS seminar, provide classroom support to faculty

-Meet (in person, conference call, or via Skype) with faculty member at least one month prior to training
+Meet (in person, conference call or via Skype) with faculty member at least one month prior to RA training

 Attend meetings with instructor and program director prior to and as needed while course is in session